nsonaniya2010/SubDomainizer/README.md

 **Current version is 1.0**

 ## Want to Donate?
-Want to donate for the improvement in features and tools?
+Want to donate for the improvement in features and tools? or Liked this tool?
 [Donate Here](https://paypal.me/BugsByNeeraj)